concord-consortium/airtable-project-info/README.md

 The bar chart is custom tailored to stack various fields from the Project Budgets table.
 Each Project (a record in the table) is represented by a set of bars.

-The dashboard uses react-grid-layout and currently just includes the bar chart from above filtered to only show the selected project.
+The dashboard uses react-grid-layout and filters its components based on a select project.
+It currently has the chart from above and a record list.
+The selected project is not saved because we want each user to select their own project without affecting the other users.

 ## How to develop this block